-The Company invests in developing our technology systems and in developing the IT skills and capabilities across our business.
-The Company continues to actively monitor and mitigate any cyber-threats and suspicious IT activity.
-The Company has established Company IT security policies, technologies, and processes.
+The risk of cyber security and data protection breaches is a significant risk that the Company looks to mitigate by investing in developing our technology systems, our IT skills, capabilities and awareness across our business.
+We have appointed a Data Protection Officer to ensure that we meet our obligations under GDPR.
+We continue to actively monitor and mitigate any cyber-threats and suspicious IT activity.
+Our Group IT security policies, technologies, and processes are also well established.